moria97/fastpdf4llm/README.md

 5. **Image Extraction**: Extracts images and saves them to the specified directory
 6. **Configurable Parsing**: Adjustable tolerance settings for optimal text extraction from various PDF layouts

-## Examples

-See the `examples/` directory for more usage examples:

-- `financial_report_cn/`: Converting financial reports with tables and images
-- `table_data/`: Converting PDFs with complex tables
-- `car_user_manual/`: Converting car user manuals with extensive images and structured content

 ## Requirements